What The Church Believes

 At Trinity Grace Church

-We preach God’s Word – nothing more, nothing less.
-We believe that the preaching of God’s Word is the most important part of our worship.
+We seek to confess and proclaim the whole counsel of God – nothing more, nothing less.
+We believe that the preaching of God’s word is the most important part of our worship.
 We seek to be guided in all things by the Bible and the Bible alone.

-We are passionate about the Gospel – We long to see lost souls converted to Christ.
-To this end, we proclaim the gospel through weekly coffee mornings, door-to-door work, leaflets, tracts, breakfasts and special evangelistic meetings, as well as every Sunday in the church.
+We are passionate about the Gospel – we long to see lost souls converted to Christ.
+To this end, we proclaim the gospel each Lord’s Day in our church services, as well as from door-to-door, through leaflet distribution, open air work, and special evangelistic meetings (see our calendar and events page).
 We pray for this work regularly, both as individuals and as a church.
-We support the work of gospel outreach throughout the world, including Kenya, Nigeria, Mozambique, Papua New Guinea, France, and Hungary.
+We support the work of gospel outreach throughout the world, including Kenya, Nigeria, Mozambique, Papua New Guinea, the Middle East and Hungary (see our overseas missions page).

 We support one another in the church – living, working and growing together as the body of Christ in this town.